ojardila/fincafe/README.md

 - For Next.js: Change port with `PORT=3000 npx nx dev fincafe`
 - For PostgreSQL: Update `docker-compose.yml` ports and `DATABASE_URL` in `.env`

+### Farm Database Not Initializing

+If farm database initialization fails:

+1. Ensure main database is running: `docker ps`
+2. Check PostgreSQL user has CREATE DATABASE permission
+3. Verify the database name doesn't already exist
+4. Check logs in the browser console or terminal

+## Multi-Tenant Architecture

+### How It Works

+FinCafe implements a **database-per-tenant** multi-tenancy model:

+1. **Main Database** (`fincafe_dev`):
+   - Stores global users, roles, permissions
+   - Stores farm metadata (Farm model)
+   - Admin operations happen here

+2. **Farm Databases** (`customer_<farmCode>`):
+   - Each farm has its own isolated PostgreSQL database
+   - Same schema as main database (User, Role, Permission models)
+   - Complete data isolation between farms
+   - Farm-specific operations use dynamic database connections

+### Creating a New Farm

+1. Log in as super admin
+2. Navigate to **Admin → Farms**
+3. Click **Create New Farm**
+4. Fill in farm details (name, code)
+5. Click **Initialize DB** to create and migrate the farm database
+6. Access the farm at `/farm/<farm-code>`

+### Farm Database Management

+- **Dynamic Connections:** Farm databases are accessed using Prisma client with dynamic connection strings
+- **Migrations:** When you run `npx prisma migrate deploy`, it applies to the main database.
+Farm databases are initialized with the same schema when you click "Initialize DB"
+- **Isolation:** Each farm's data is completely separate - no shared users, roles, or permissions
+- **Scalability:** This architecture allows horizontal scaling by distributing farm databases across multiple PostgreSQL servers

 ## Security Notes